Moore, Queensland: History

 Duungidjawu (also known as Kabi Kabi, Cabbee, Carbi, Gabi Gabi) is an Australian Aboriginal language spoken on Duungidjawu country.
-The Duungidjawu language region includes the landscape within the local government boundaries of Somerset Region and Moreton Bay Region, particularly the towns of Caboolture, Kilcoy, Woodford and Moore.
+The Duungidjawu language region includes the landscape within the local government boundaries of Somerset Region and City of Moreton Bay, particularly the towns of Caboolture, Kilcoy, Woodford and Moore.

 The town was originally known as Stanley Gate and then as Mooretown.
 In July 1910 the town took the name of Moore from its railway station, which was named after John and William Moore, graziers of Colinton.

 Moore Provisional School opened on 1 December 1904, becoming Moore State School in 1908.
 The school was mothballed on 31 December 2006 and was officially closed on 23 October 2007.
 The school was sold for $77,000 in 2012.
 The school occupied two sites across the road from one another at 29-31 Linville Road and 1 School Street (26.8915°S 152.2921°E).

 Moore Post Office opened by September 1905 (a receiving office had been open from 1903).

 On 22 November 1910, the Brisbane Valley railway line opened from Yimbun to Moore.
 The town was served by Moore railway station (26.8900°S 152.2945°E).
 The line closed in 1993.